-1. Aggressively reducing the non-Core book of business, which has had a disproportionately negative impact on underwriting results, by slowing new business, re-underwriting the book, culling the agent base, reducing commissions, or other means, subject to regulatory constraints.
+1. Aggressively reducing the non-Core book of business, which has had a disproportionately negative impact on underwriting results, by slowing stopping new business, re-underwriting the book, culling the agent base, reducing commissions, or other means, subject to regulatory constraints.
 We stopped writing all new non-Core business and have been aggressively reducing policy count.
 Our request to withdraw from the state of New Jersey was acknowledged in October 2023 and all remaining policies will be non-renewed over a two year period starting January 1, 2024.
-As of March 31, 2024, our non-Core policy count was down by 52.1% compared to March 31, 2023; 2.
-Adjusting pricing to stay ahead of loss trends, including inflation, by filing the maximum annual rate change that can be supported in each state and product and ensuring all policyholders are insured to value.
+As of March 31, 2024 June 30, 2024, our non-Core policy count was down by 52.1% 55.0% compared to March 31, 2023 June 30, 2023;

+2. Adjusting pricing to stay ahead of loss trends, including inflation, by filing the maximum annual rate change that can be supported in each state and product and ensuring all policyholders are insured to value.
 Inflation has been a dominant headwind that is showing signs of stabilizing.
 We have been cognizant that inflation's impact on loss costs places added pressure on premiums and, as such, we have been more frequent and aggressive with our rate change requests.
 Similarly, home replacement values reflect that same inflationary pressure.
 In September 2023, we completed our first cycle of valuation adjustments, making sure that all homes were insured to value.
 As a result, we have seen a rise in premiums attributable to the heightened replacement costs.
-Overall average written premium for our legacy Core homeowners policies for the last 12 months, reflecting both rate and replacement cost changes, increased by 24.2%; 3.
-Tightly managing reinsurance requirements and costs, using risk selection and other underwriting capabilities to manage the growth rate of our PML.
+All policies are renewed at the at the most current replacement cost.
+Overall average written premium for our legacy Core homeowners policies for the last 12 months, reflecting both rate and replacement cost changes, increased by 24.2% 24.1%;

+3. Tightly managing reinsurance requirements and costs, using risk selection and other underwriting capabilities to manage the growth rate of our PML.
 We needed to contain our exposure to spiking reinsurance pricing.
 We did so and were able to reduce the required limit to be purchased while maintaining our same risk tolerance.
 We used all the tools available to us to limit new business that was deemed to be too expensive and at the same time re-underwrote the book to cull those risks which presented the greatest risk.
-The combination of stricter new business underwriting and increased non-renewals gave rise to the 7.1% decline in policy count for our Core business.
-We have now reverted most of our new business underwriting standards back to what they were previously so Core new business growth should increase going forward; and 4.
-Continuing expense reduction focus with a goal of reducing the net expense ratio to 33% by year-end 2024.
-For the year ended December 31, 2023, we achieved our goal, with a net underwriting expense ratio of 32.9%.
-For the three months March 31, 2024, the net underwriting expense ratio was 31.3%, a reduction of 3.4 points compared to the three months March 31, 2023.
+The combination of stricter new business underwriting and increased non-renewals gave rise to the 7.1% 4.6% decline in policy count for our Core business.
+We have now reverted most of our new business underwriting standards back to what they were previously so Core new business growth should increase going forward; and

+4. Continuing expense reduction focus with a goal of reducing the net underwriting expense ratio to 33% 29% by year-end 2024.
+For the year ended December 31, 2023, we achieved our goal of 33%, with a net underwriting expense ratio of 32.9%.
+For the three six months March 31, 2024 ended June 30, 2024, the net underwriting expense ratio was 31.3%, a reduction of 3.4 2.3 points compared to the three six months March 31, 2023, ended June 30, 2023 but higher than our goal due to a higher accrual for employee bonuses and contingent commissions for producers to reflect greater profitability than originally projected.